 Note: This post was updated in early 2019 to reflect the new visa policy of Iran.
 The information pertains to Dutch citizens and residents.
 If you have a British, American, or Canadian passport, you always have to travel as part of a tour.
-If this is the case, we suggest you contact 1stQuest for more information.
+If this is the case, we suggest you contact 1stQuest for more information (use code LWP-QST for a 5% discount).
 The information below pertains to tourist visas only.

 Getting a visa for Iran is no walk in the park.
 After making it easier after our first trip, the new E-visa system and visa policy have made it harder to get a visa for Iran if you’re not entering by air.
 Below you can find more information about the visa on arrival process, and about getting a visa at the embassy in The Hague.

 Visa on arrival for Iran: only when you’re flying

 If you’re entering by air, you can get a visa on arrival at the airport, unless you’re from one of the following countries:

 If you are from any other country, you can get a visa on arrival at any international airport.
 Just head on over to the VOA page, fill out the required forms, and choose the airport you want to receive your VOA from.
 Once you’re done, print out the confirmation and bring it with you when you fly to Iran.

 A visa on arrival costs the same as getting a visa at the embassy.
 For Dutch citizens the price is €50, to be paid at the VOA counter at the airport in either euro or US dollar.
 Please note that you also need to show proof of valid health insurance that covers Iran (it needs to say this).
 If you cannot prove this, you have to buy health insurance at the border (€14/$18).
 However, we’ve been told that they don’t always check.